Siege of Aleppo (1980)

-The siege of Aleppo refers to a military operation conducted by forces of the Ba'athist Syria led by Hafez al-Assad in 1980 during the armed conflict between the Sunni groups, including the Muslim Brotherhood, and the Ba'athist Syrian regime.
+The siege of Aleppo refers to a military operation conducted by forces of the Ba'athist Syria led by Hafez al-Assad in 1980 during the armed conflict between the Sunni Islamist insurgents, including the Muslim Brotherhood, and the Ba'athist Syrian regime.
 Ba'athist Syrian forces committed several massacres in the course of the operation.

 Background

 Protests and violence

 Aleppo has traditionally been seen as Syria's most important city after Damascus, and was an important center to members of Syria's democratic and secular opposition as well as the armed Islamist opposition.
 The city was the scene of the Aleppo Artillery School massacre in June 1979, and also witnessed running battles and clashes between government security forces and the Islamist opposition in Autumn 1979.
 Armed cells of radical Islamist opposition attacked police patrols and government as a result, Syrian's government military and security forces launched a crackdown resulting in many casualties.

 Government security forces clamped down on the opposition, raiding opposition centers and meeting places.
 Government security forces were composed of 5,000 soldiers of the Defense Brigades, as well as thousands of members of the police and various other state security organizations.
 In spite of the heavy government presence large sections of Aleppo fell out of the control of the Syrian state.